 Programs for women

-As summarized in Table 1, there are three weight training programs for women.
+As summarized in Table 1 below, there are three weight training programs for women on this website.

 Table 1.
 Summary of the three weight training programs for women, including each program’s duration, number of workouts per week, approximate workout duration, and whether the program can be repeated several times in succession.
 The workout duration does not include the warmup and post-workout stretch.

 The same programs are also available in my ebook.

 The first program, Maximum Curves and Functional Fitness (MCFF), actually consists of six smaller programs (mesocycles).
 As its name implies, MCFF is intended for women who want to develop maximum curves/shape and a functionally fit body.